elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-definition-of-animal-behavior-and-why-is-it-important-to-study.md

 url: /learn/psychology/questions/what-is-the-definition-of-animal-behavior-and-why-is-it-important-to-study
 score: -1.0
 related_article1:
-    id: 165302
+    id: 165294
-    title: Explain the interaction between genetic factors and environmental influences on behavior.
+    title: >-
+        Describe the process of cultural transmission in animal behavior.
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-interaction-between-genetic-factors-and-environmental-influences-on-behavior
+    url: /learn/psychology/questions/describe-the-process-of-cultural-transmission-in-animal-behavior
 related_article2:
-    id: 165310
+    id: 165311
-    title: How do genetic and neurobiological changes contribute to the mechanism of behavior?
+    title: >-
+        What is the influence of hormones on animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-genetic-and-neurobiological-changes-contribute-to-the-mechanism-of-behavior
+    url: /learn/psychology/questions/what-is-the-influence-of-hormones-on-animal-behavior
 related_article3:
-    id: 165309
+    id: 165314
-    title: What is the role of phylogenetic analysis in understanding evolutionary history?
+    title: >-
+        What are the genetic bases and advantages of pack hunting behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-phylogenetic-analysis-in-understanding-evolutionary-history
+    url: /learn/psychology/questions/what-are-the-genetic-bases-and-advantages-of-pack-hunting-behavior
 related_article4:
-    id: 165300
+    id: 165298
-    title: Why is genetic variation important for evolution?
+    title: >-
+        What is the difference between phenotype and genotype, and how do they relate to natural selection?
     subject: Psychology
-    url: /learn/psychology/questions/why-is-genetic-variation-important-for-evolution
+    url: /learn/psychology/questions/what-is-the-difference-between-phenotype-and-genotype-and-how-do-they-relate-to-natural-selection
 related_article5:
-    id: 165302
+    id: 165308
-    title: Explain the interaction between genetic factors and environmental influences on behavior.
+    title: >-
+        Provide an example of a case study that illustrates behavioral selection.
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-interaction-between-genetic-factors-and-environmental-influences-on-behavior
+    url: /learn/psychology/questions/provide-an-example-of-a-case-study-that-illustrates-behavioral-selection
 ---

 &nbsp;